huBioinfo/CytoCommunity/README.md

 ### Supervised CytoCommunity

-We can also use CytoCommunity as a supervised learning task.
+We can also run CytoCommunity as a supervised learning task.
 The example input data to this part a KNN graph based on colon cancer CODEX data, including a image name list and cell type label, cell spatial coordinates, edge index, gragh index, gragh label and node attributes files, all of which are stored in the folder "CODEX_ColonCancer_KNNgraph_Input".

 Running steps in Windows Powershell:

 #### 1. Step0_Construct_KNNgraph.py

-Use step 0 to construct KNN graghs and prepare data for the following steps.
+Use step0 to construct KNN graghs and prepare data for the subsequent steps.

 ```
 (base) PS C:\Users\Lenovo> conda activate CytoCommunity